 Councilmember Noble, in referencing the Streetscape Master Plan and Design Guidelines, cautioned against duplication of effort with the development of the Maple Avenue design guidelines, which is already underway.
-Director Gallagher envisioned using the MAC guidelines as a base and building on op of that to create a full streetscape master plan.
+Director Gallagher envisioned using the MAC guidelines as a base and building on top of that to create a full streetscape master plan.
 Councilmember Noble suggested coordination with Director Petkac on these projects.

-Councilmember Majdi questioned whether roc (Maple Avenue) concily should provide the standard for this study, rather to nevel of service for a cintersection, and questioned the difference between level of view e and arterial capacity.
-Director Gallagher pointed out that capacity figure were not typically utilized in this type of study.
-Several operational challenges effective el of service (peak and off hours, entrances and exits, truck a a contexpersion etc.).
+Councilmember Majdi questioned whether road (Maple Avenue) capacity should provide the standard for this study, rather than level of service for an intersection, and questioned the difference between level of service and arterial capacity.
+Director Gallagher pointed out that capacity figures were not typically utilized in this type of study.
+Several operational challenges effect level of service (peak and off hours, entrances and exits, truck and bicycle presence, etc.).
 Capacity is a variable that depends upon these factors.
-The challenge of since etc.).
-Capacity is a variable that depends upon these factors.
-The challenge of since etc.).
-Capacity is a variable that happens within the metre of than area.
-The locale can only control what happens within them with border.
-He further commented, in response to a question from M for DiRe co, that View a will be able to control some of these issues with the aas.
-Son of the competition.
-Ultimately, this begs the question, what do the residents with Maple Avenue to be; a corridor, or a means to encourage internative and the point of this entire effort.
+The challenge exists in the limits of control, not only locally but throughout the Metropolitan area.
+The locale can only control what happens within their own borders.
+He further commented, in response to a question from Mayor DiRocco, that Vienna will be able to control some of these issues with the addition of light synchronization.
+Ultimately, this begs the question, what do the residents wish Maple Avenue to be; a corridor, or a means to encourage internal use and multimodal transportation.
+Councilmember Noble reiterated that discussion of capacity misses the point of this entire effort.

-When vestioned al out the intersection of Beulah Rd., Branch Ave., and Maple Ave., Director vllagh r agreed that it represents a significant factor in traffic back up but noted the provement will require additional property acquisition.
+When questioned about the intersection of Beulah Rd., Branch Ave., and Maple Ave., Director Gallagher agreed that it represents a significant factor in traffic back up but noted that improvement will require additional property acquisition.